canaryhealth/pyramid_jitt/doc/manual.rst

 * ``{REALM}.loader.always`` : bool, default: true

-  Sets whether or not the JavaScript JIT loader is always inserted into the rendered output, or only when required (i.e. when there are no non-inlined templates, the JIT loader isn't technically necessary).
+  Sets whether or not the JavaScript JIT loader is always inserted into the rendered output, or only when required.
+Technically, when there are no non-inlined templates, the JIT loader isn't necessary, but by default it is still loaded so that the client-side implementation does not need to change based on whether or not there are asynchronous templates.

 Callbacks
 =========

-The callbacks called by `pyramid_jitt` have the same parameters as their respective `jstc` callbacks with the addition of two parameters, `realm` and `channel`, which are prefixed as the first two positional parameters.
+The callbacks called by `pyramid_jitt` have the same parameters as their respective `jstc`_ callbacks with the addition of two parameters, `realm` and `channel`, which are prefixed as the first two positional parameters.

 ..
 IMPORTANT::